mendix/docs/content/en/docs/howto/front-end/conversation-best-practices.md

 url: /howto/front-end/conversation-checklist/
 linktitle: "Conversation Checklist"
 weight: 70
-description: "Describes the best practices to designing Conversational AI Bots."
+description: "Describes best practices for designing Conversational AI Bots."
 ---

 ## 1 Introduction {#introduction}

 Conversational AIs are easy to create, but you want them to be easy to use and reflect the ethos of your business.
-Creating conversational AIs is different from designing traditional user interfaces and there are aspects that you may not have come across before.
+Creating conversational AIs is different from designing traditional user interfaces, and there are aspects that you may not have come across before.

 To help you, Mendix has come up with this conversational AI design checklist which helps you think about how you want end-users to perceive and use the conversational AI.
 It is meant as an inspiration rather than a template.
 There are no references to specific Mendix features or modules to help you with your design, but these will be added to the Mendix offering as Mendix integrates more conversational AI features into its offering.